vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![build1Demo -width70](images/build1Demo.png)

 Note how the _VICS Server_ is layered - Remote Procedure Call (RPC) Emulation is built over well designed  Services.
 These Services normalize and refine the cryptically-named and redundantly-implemented RPCs.

-Build 1 focused on a generic _Parameter Service_ to hold system configurations, a _User Service_ for provider information and meta-data support for the four clinical services required in VAM - Allergy, Problem, Vital and Outpatient Pharmacy.
+Build 1 focused on a generic _Parameter Service_ to hold system configurations, a basic _Time Service_, a _User Service_ for provider information and meta-data support for the four clinical services required in VAM - Allergy, Problem, Vital and Outpatient Pharmacy.
+Relevant RPCs were then emulated over these services.

 Open your browser and go to the _RPC Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
 This web client let's you monitor RPCs sent by CPRS through the Router ...